 About/Service levels and customer outcomes/Service Standards

 Our service standards form part of our Customer Charter.
 They have been developed in consultation with customers and reflect what customers expect of us.

-The service standards have been approved by the Essential Services Commission and cover the period from 1 July 2018 to 20 June 2020.
-They factor in our performance over the preceding five years and our changing work environment brought about by population growth and climate change.
+The service standards have been approved by the Essential Services Commission and cover the period from 1 July 2020 to 30 June 2023.
+The standards reflect our performance in recent years and the changing work environment resulting from population growth and climate change.